Lapacho: benefits, dosage, contraindications

 Antiplatelet agents/Anticoagulant: moderate interaction

-Lapacho could increase the risk of bleeding when combined with anticoagulant or antiplatelet medications or supplements.
-In vitro studies show it reduces platelet aggregation and could interfere with vitamin K, an essential factor in coagulation.
-These effects are primarily attributed to lapachol, its active compound.
+Lapacho could increase the risk of bleeding when combined with anticoagulant or antiplatelet drugs or supplements.
+In vitro studies show that it reduces platelet aggregation and could interfere with vitamin K, an essential factor in coagulation.
+These effects are attributed mainly to lapachol, its active compound.
 A clinical study indicates that at doses above 1.5 g per day, lapachol significantly increases the risk of bleeding.

 Plantes ou autres actifs